8 min read

 Does the hero always know he's fallen first?

 Not always.
-Some of the best "he falls first" moments are when the hero doesn't recognize his own feelings until someone else points it out, or until a crisis forces clarity.
+Some of the best "he falls first" moments are when the hero doesn't recognize his own feelings until someone else points them out, or until a crisis forces clarity.
 The version where the hero knows he's fallen but can't do anything about it (like Declan in Unassisted, where professional ethics prevent action) creates a different kind of tension than the version where he's oblivious to his own falling.

 Related Articles